Meet Jim Farinacci, VP of Marketing, Fresh Coat

 There also is a brand new operations software for Fresh Coat franchise owners that has been custom-designed to help them be more successful.
 Along with helping owners more efficiently and effectively manage their business, the new software also comes with a lot of marketing support embedded in it.
 It has the ability to integrate with the website, automate email communication, and gives the owners access to information and analytics that they didn’t have before.
 This, he says, “will help franchise owners make smart, data-driven decisions for their business.”

 Jim understands that concerns about marketing and the ability to hire painters are the two things that concern potential Fresh Coat franchise owners the most.
 Beyond that, he says, they are usually pretty comfortable with the business model.
-Although Jim is not involved in the sales process, if a potential owner is particularly interested in hearing more about the marketing support available, he is available to answer those questions.
+If a potential owner is particularly interested in hearing more about the marketing support available, he is available to answer those questions.

 He also makes a point to visit franchise owners, both new and established, and he says his message “right off the bat is that marketing and advertising at Fresh Coat is a combined effort.”
 As the franchisor, Fresh Coat offers a lot of marketing, but there are a lot of opportunities for franchise owners to customize the marketing to their own market and their own business.
 “Not everything works in every market,” Jim notes.
 So Fresh Coat, he says, “gives them the chance to do things that make sense for their brand in their market, and we help.”